NUKnightLab/StoryMapJS/GITHUB_HOSTING/GITHUB_HOSTING.md

 # Hosting your Gigapixel through Github

-Before you can being this process, you wil need to have generated Zoomify images.
+Before you can being this process, you will need to have generated Zoomify images.
 You can learn more about how to make one [here](https://storymap.knightlab.com/gigapixel/).

 1. Sign up to create an account on Github.
 A free account is fine.
 If you already have an account, you can proceed to the next step.
 <br><br>